swipswaps/black-widow/docs/protocol.md

 4 | UDP
 1 | Black Widow Prefix
 8 | Black Widow Packet Id
+12 | Black Widow Packet IV
 1 | Black Widow Packet Type
 20 | Black Widow Packet HMAC
 **Total** |
-74 | Total overhead
+86 | Total overhead

-This would mean Black Widow should default with an MTU of 1426
+This would mean Black Widow should default with an MTU of 1414

+# Credits

+Loads of inspiration for the key exchange is taken from [X3DH](https://www.signal.org/docs/specifications/x3dh/) by Moxie Marlinspike and Trevor Perrin.